bekiichone/nd00333-capstone/starter_file/README.md

 ### Results

 The best model achieved accuracy at around 0.82, which was much lower compared to AutoML best model.
 Does it prove that linear model is not enough for the task?
 Not really.
 Because I have only tried to tune only two set of parameters, where the best model had C = 10 and max_iter = 200.
-One may also try increase hyperparameter space by providing more parameters or parameter values.
-Another important step is featurization.
-In my case, I did not worked on feature generation and filled None values with one value.
-One may also do thorough exploratory data analysis and create more features.
-Lastly, I did OneHot encoding on categorical features.
-However, probobly other encoding techniques will produce better result as well as dimensionality reduction algorithms.
-Due to OneHot encoding the feature space increased drastically, which prone to dimensionality curse.
-Hence, PCA or any other dimensionality reduction algorithm may be a good idea to use.

 !['Proof'](https://github.com/bekiichone/nd00333-capstone/blob/master/starter_file/screenshots/hyperdrive%20run%20details.PNG)
 HyperDrive Run Details